 Avoid hot showers and steam baths during summer as they dehydrate your skin.
 Take a cold water shower instead.
 It keeps your skin pores unclogged and prevents acne breakouts.
 It is also much more refreshing.

-Check out these simple skin care recipes that can help you get glowing and supple skin during the summer months.
+Check out these simple skin care recipes that can help you get glowing skin in summer at home.

 1. Cooling Cucumber Face Mist (For All Skin Types)